SKOG302 Multiple Use of Forests

 The students should have the following learning outcome from the course:

 The lectures impart factual knowledge about some elements of multi-purpose forestry and involve lecturers with different professional backgrounds and attitudes to forestry.
 Most lectures are supplemented by literature for self-study.
 Some matters are only presented as lectures, other matters are left for self-study only.
 The excursion communicates experience with management of forests near built-up areas.
 There are two assignments.
 One aims at presenting forests visually in other terms than tables and diagrams, and is evaluated as passed/failed.
-The second is a group assignment that includes preparing a hand-in paper and an oral presentation, and is graded from A to F.
+The second is a group assignment that includes preparing a hand-in paper and an oral presentation.

 Canvas - students that have entered for the course have web support in Canvas.
 The lecturer in charge of the course is available (by appointment) for questions during office hours.